itsduomaxwell/KPS/README.md

  * `player.gcd` - returns the current global cooldown
  * `player.bloodlust` - returns true if th player has bloodlus (or heroism, time warp...)
  * `player.timeToNextHolyPower` - returns the time until the next holy power (including the gcd or cast time of the next power generating spell)
+ * `player.pause` - internal fct do not use.
+Usage in rotation is {{"pause"}, 'Conditions', number} . pause the rotation during number seconds
  * `player.runes` - returns the total number of active runes
  * `player.runesCooldown` - returns the cooldown until the next rune is available
  * `player.hasSealOfTruth` - returns if the player has the seal of truth